Funwari Meijin Kinako Mochi: Super Fluffy Puffed Rice Snack

 Echigo Seika Funwari Meijin Kinako Mochi Flavor

-Actually, the product name, Fuwari Meijin loosely means “master hand at making fluffy things”, and in fact, it is one of the fluffiest treats that I have ever eaten.
+The product name, Fuwari Meijin, loosely means master hand at making fluffy things, and this treat is one of the fluffiest snacks I have ever eaten.

 Features

-In addition to having extreme fluffiness, the Kinako Mochi rice puff is also characterized by the use of “Wasanbon (和三盆)”, which is a traditional Japanese sugar featuring its mellow taste and excellent melting property.
+In addition to having extreme fluffiness, another primary characteristic of the Kinako Mochi rice puff is the use of Wasanbon.

 Ingredients